 Skip to content

-This feature is used to receive aggregated metric payloads on Dataway first, then organize them by time window and forward the resulting metric points to the center.
-Two working modes are currently supported:
+This capability is primarily used to first receive aggregated metrics data on the Dataway side, then organize them by window and forward them to the center.
+Currently, two working modes are supported:

-• proxy: the current Dataway does not aggregate locally and only forwards /v1/aggregate requests to backend Dataway nodes
+• proxy: The current Dataway does not perform local aggregation, only forwards the /v1/aggregate request to backend Dataway nodes.

 sequenceDiagram